nilc-nlp/AMR-BP/OpiSums-PT-AMR/README.md

 ## Corpus

-The corpus is organized in a single file [`amr-opisums-pt-v1.txt`](amr-opisums-pt-v1.txt) with multiple sentences.
+The corpus is organized in a single file [`amr-opisums-pt.txt`](amr-opisums-pt.txt) with multiple sentences.
 Each sentence is separated by a blank line.

 Every sentence has a unique ID corresponding to their location in the OpiSums-PT original corpus.
 The ID has the following format: `directory.file.line`, in which `directory` indicates the name of the directory (product) in the original corpus, `file` indicates the file name within the directory and `line` indicates the line number within the file.